NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 preamble(name:quoted_string, v:version, load_arguments:any...) { <declaration-body> }
 ```

+Multiple modules and preambles can be declared in the same file.

 A preamble is used to create a common place to declare certain entities like parameters and properties that are shared among several modules if you don't want to declare them in model scope directly.

 A preamble functions like a module in that the preamble declaration is a template that can be instantiated several times (see [`load`](#load) ).